Written byJanelle Randazza, seasoned product-tester, avid shopper, and expert gift-giver.

 This is the fastest-filling water blaster we tried.
 The ingenious design has a flip-open back that reveals a nearly 3-inch opening, making this a water gun that can be dunked, filled, and closed in seconds.

-The high-capacity reservoir, the excellent pump action, and its impressive drench range all made this water gun top our list.
-We also love that this soaker has a rotating face that allows you to change stream density, which allows kids to mix things up during water play.
+The high-capacity reservoir, the excellent pump action, and impressive drench range all made this water gun top our list.
+We also love that it has a rotating face that allows you to change stream density, which allows kids to mix things up during water play.

-The only complaint we got was this soaker can feel heavy and unwieldy and, while the large-mouthed water tank did make it a favorite, it can be tough to open for younger kids.
-If you have a child age 8 or older, however—or if you’re the one you’re shopping for—this is one stream machine that can’t be beat.
+The only complaint we got was this soaker can feel heavy and unwieldy, and while the large-mouthed water tank did make it a favorite, it can be tough to open for younger kids.
+If you have a child age eight or older—or if you’re the one you’re shopping for—this is one stream machine that can’t be beaten.

 The Dino-Soak has great water capacity, excellent pump action, and was lightweight enough for sustained water play.